 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Ponzu Sauce(ContainsSoy, Fish, Wheat)

 Potato Buns(ContainsEggs, Soy, Wheat, Milk)

 • Adjust rack to top position and preheat oven to 425 degrees.
-Wash and dry all produce. • Trim and thinly slice cucumber crosswise into rounds.
+Wash and dry all produce. • Cut potatoes into ½-inch-thick wedges.
+Trim and thinly slice cucumber crosswise into rounds.
 Trim, peel, and grate carrot on the largest holes of a box grater.
 Roughly chop cilantro.
 Halve lime.
-Halve, peel, and thinly slice shallot.
-Cut potatoes into ½-inch-thick wedges.
+Halve, peel, and thinly slice half the onion (use the rest as you like).
 Peel and mince ginger.

 • Toss potatoes on a baking sheet with half the garlic powder (you’ll use the rest later), a large drizzle of oil, salt, and pepper. • Roast on top rack until golden brown and tender, 20-25 minutes.